radhikavaijayanth/Logs_Analysis/README.md

     based on the data in the database.
   - This reporting tool is a Python program using the psycopg2 module to connect to the database.
 # Software Requirements
-  - Python 3 and PostgreSQL are required to run this project.
+  - Python 3 and PostgreSQL 9.3 are required to run this project.
   - Vagrant and VirtualBox should be installed on your system.
 # Setting up the virtual machine and loading the data
   - Download FSND-Virtual-Machine.zip This will give you a directory called FSND-Virtual-Machine.
   - Alternately, you can use Github to fork and clone the repository https://github.com/udacity/fullstack-nanodegree-vm.
-  - Change to this directory in your terminal with cd.
+  - Change to the FSND-Virtual-Machine directory in your terminal with cd.
   - Inside, you will find another directory called vagrant.
   - Change directory to the vagrant directory
   - Launch your VM using the command vagrant up